-Experiment HP-14: Hypothesis-driven Biofeedback Lab/Research Study
+Experiment HP-7: Hypothesis-driven Biofeedback Lab/Research Study

 This lab is meant to be a "hypothesis-driven" lab where students will come up with a technique or techniques they would like their subject to try in order to alter some aspect of the subject's physiological parameters.
-This can include: reducing heart rate, changing skin conductance, altering body temperature and/or breathing rate.
-The settings file for this lab is currently set up to record: ECG, Pulse, Skin Conductance, Blood Pressure, Respiration, Body Temperature, Heart Rate and Breathing Rate.
+This can include: reducing heart rate, changing skin conductance, and/or altering body temperature.
+The settings file for this lab is currently set up to record: ECG, Skin Conductance, and Heart Rate.
 Parameters can be added or removed based on what the goal of the hypothesis is.